 When Should Dementia Patients Go Into a Memory Care Community?

 The decision to move a loved one with dementia or Alzheimer’s into memory care should be a highly individualized and carefully planned process.
 There are many factors to consider to make the best care decisions and factors that must be weighed carefully by family members, caregivers, medical professionals, and specialists in Alzheimer’s and other forms of dementia.
+One of the first decisions a family must make together is when it’s time for a loved one to go into memory care.
+Below are some of the signs that a loved one with dementia would benefit from the professional care provided in a memory care facility:

 Safety & Well-Being Is Compromised